 In vitro testing is great, but testing human tissues can be even more effective.
 We can see how many groups of cells, perhaps from different areas of the body, react to chemicals and other products.
 Technology on this front is advancing rapidly.

-Do you use products that used animal testing?
-If so, do you plan on researching a bit more before you support companies that do test on animals?
+Do you use products developed with animal testing?
+Do you plan on researching a bit more before you support companies that test on animals?